wdporter/i-am-that-vuepress/79-the-person-the-witness-and-the-supreme/readme.md

 **Q:**&ensp;How does the person come into being?

-**M:**&ensp;Exactly as a shadow appears when light is intercepted by the body, so does the person arise when pure self-awareness is obstructed by the ‘I am the body’ idea.
+**M:**&ensp;Exactly as a shadow appears when light is intercepted by the body, so does the person arise when pure self-awareness is obstructed by the “I am the body” idea.
 And as the shadow changes shape and position according to the lay of the land, so does the person appear to rejoice and suffer, rest and toil, find and lose, according to the pattern of destiny.
 When the body is no more, the person disappears completely without return; only the witness remains and the Great Unknown.

 The witness is that which says, “I know”.
 The person says “I do”.
 Now, to say “I know” is not untrue — it is merely limited.
 But to say “I do” is altogether false because there is nobody who does; all happens by itself, including the idea of being a doer.

 **Q:**&ensp;Then what is action?